ArjanCodes/examples/types/README.md

 ## Type hints vs using unit tests

 Instead of using type hints, you can also write unit tests to check that the data that is passed to a function or method does indeed follow what you expect it to be.
 In a language where type definitions aren't obligatory, like Python, this can make sense.
 But, you'll lose out on all the advantages that I mentioned just now.
 And in addition, writing a type hint is faster than writing a bunch of unit tests.
 Especially for more complex data structures, this might become a lot of work.

+I'd also add that using a type checker can add an extra layer of checking your code's accuracy on top of IDE and testing.

 ## Final thoughts